Reign of Terror

 Because of forcible implementation of laws, even supporters of Robespierre started the demand for change.
 Finally, Robespierre arrested and guillotined in July 1794.
 Reign of Terror ended with the end of Robespierre.

-These new provisions were brought to prevent the concentration of power in one-man executive; as happened in the reign of Jacobins.
+- These new provisions were brought to prevent the concentration of power in one-man executive.

 The clash between Directory and member of councils led to political instability, which opened the door of military dictator, Napoleon Bonaparte.
 Napoleon Bonaparte became the emperor of France in 1804.